cronvel/rest-query/README.md

 * the createApiKey method is invoked on a user
 * executed before the API key creation, if it rejects the token creation is aborted

-The `context.incomingDocument` contains the incoming document: it can be altered by the hook.
+The `context.hook.incomingDocument` contains the incoming document: it can be altered by the hook.

 **BETA**, not well specified yet.